eduardo-borges-goncalves/sistema-para-o-sus/README.md

 # SISRRA - The Start

 We start with login.
 I did that with user cache, saving the data in navigator and using Json.
-I dont know how much about that but i will study more this in time.
+I dont know very much about that but i will study more in time.

 ![p1](https://user-images.githubusercontent.com/92747098/150890060-1dbbae04-79ab-438a-a2e6-43fa14698515.jpeg)